How Long Do Carrots Last? [Whole, Cut, Cooked & Baby]

 Cut Carrots

 For peeled and sliced carrots, the easiest option is to refrigerate them in an airtight container or freezer bag.
-They should last for a week or two this way.
-If you need more time, try submerging them in water, the same way you submerge whole unpeeled carrots.
+They should last for about a week this way.

 Cooked Carrots